discmagnet/quality.start/README.md

 ![](plot_ERA_eQS.jpeg)

 Where exactly is this 8% coming from?
 Why does incorporating run expectancy give us an improvement?
 The answer lies in the fact there is no minimum inning requirement in this new criteria.
 If we analyze the scatter plots even further, you'll notice that much of the improvement lies with the pitchers with lower conversion rates.
-These same pitchers thend to pitch less deep into games.
+These same pitchers tend to pitch less deep into games.
 Take a look at the first scatter plot again, but this time we'll distinguish those who averaged at least 6 innings per start.
 Although there is a good amount of overlap, it's easy to see much of the red lies to the left and much of the blue lies to the right.

 Among those who averaged at least 6 innings per start (blue), there appears to be a strong linear relationship between ERA and conversion rate, which makes sense.
 For this group of pitchers, being awarded a QS *mainly* depends on how many earned runs they give up, which directly relates to performance.
 On the other hand, among those who averaged less than 6 innings per start (red), there is a weaker relationship between ERA and conversion rate, which also makes sense!
 For this group of pitchers, being awarded a QS not only depends on how many earned runs they give up, it also *commonly* depends on whether they reach the 6 inning minimum, which doesn't always relate to performance (e.g. pitch count, injury risk, pulled for pinch hitter, etc.).